360macky/case-studies/site/posts/1spacex.md

 ### Integrating Next.js 13

 In the latest version of 1spaceX, I decided to integrate Next.js 13, in order to use the new features of the framework.

+## Future Improvements

+Future plans of 1spaceX include:

+- Add filters to the search bar
+- Integrate more components from the SpaceX API

 ## License